openebs/zfs-localpv/docs/storageclasses.md

 We have the thinprovision option as “no” in the StorageClass, which means that do reserve the space for all the volumes provisioned using this StorageClass.
 We can set it to “yes” if we don’t want to reserve the space for the provisioned volumes.

 The allowVolumeExpansion is needed if we want to resize the volumes provisioned by the StorageClass.
-ZFS-LocalPV supports online volume resize, which means we don’t need to scale down the application.
+LocalPV-ZFS supports online volume resize, which means we don’t need to scale down the application.
 The new size will be visible to the application automatically.

 Once the storageClass is created, we can go ahead and create the PVC and deploy a pod using that PVC.

 ### StorageClass Backed by ZFS Volume

 There are a few applications that need to have different filesystems to work optimally.
 For example, Concourse performs best using the “btrfs” filesystem (https://github.com/openebs/zfs-localpv/issues/169).
 Here we can create a StorageClass with the desired fstype we want.
-The ZFS-LocalPV driver will create a ZVOL, which is a raw block device carved out from the mentioned ZPOOL and format it to the desired filesystem for the applications to use as persistence storage backed by ZFS Storage Pool:
+The LocalPV-ZFS driver will create a ZVOL, which is a raw block device carved out from the mentioned ZPOOL and format it to the desired filesystem for the applications to use as persistence storage backed by ZFS Storage Pool:

 ```yaml
 apiVersion: storage.k8s.io/v1